-It took me a while to make these because I kept forgetting to buy bread flour, one of the key ingredients in the recipe.
+It took me a while to make these because I kept forgetting to buy bread flour.
+It's a key ingredient in the recipe.
 In the article you can read why bread flour is used as opposed to cake or all-purpose, but I can tell you that the cupcakes were soft, moist, and tender without being too crumbly or grainy.
 The chocolate flavor was also pretty intense, but I used Lindt 70% Intense Chocolate so that was no surprise and I’d definitely use that again.

-I was worried the ganache would be overkill since there was already a rich, buttercream chocolate icing, but it wasn’t.
+I was worried the ganache would be overkill since there was already a rich, buttercream chocolate icing.
+It wasn't.
 It tied everything together perfectly and the heft of the ganache combined with the lightness of the top layer of frosting just added more texture into the equation which always makes things better.

-Anyway, look no further.
+So look no further!
 This is the ultimate chocolate cupcake.
-It will vary depending on what brand of chocolate you use, what brand of cocoa and how accurate you measure your ingredients, but if you do all of the above with care, you’ll get great results.
+It will vary depending on what brand of chocolate you use, what brand of cocoa and how accurately you measure your ingredients.
+But if you do all of the above with care, you’ll get great results.

-The full recipe is available at CI’s website, but it’s been published on numerous blogs already including Amazon’s Al Dente so I’m going to go ahead and post my adaptation as well.
+The full recipe is available at CI’s website, but it’s been published on numerous blogs already including Amazon’s Al Dente so I’m going to go ahead and post my adaptation.

 Ultimate Chocolate Cupcakes